 - If your vehicle was involved in any sort of racing or motor sport

-- If your vehicle was involved in reckless acts - street racing, burnouts etc
+- If your vehicle was involved in reckless acts such as street racing, burnouts, etc

 - If your car was being used for unlawful purposes